pekwm/pekwm/doc/configuration.md

 Other

-On everything else that doesn't have it's own section.
+On everything else that doesn't have its own section.

 **'Event' fields:**